Defining Robust Ultrasound Quality Metrics via an Ultrasound Foundation Model: Conclusion

 \section{Conclusion}

 We introduced a TinyUSFM-based ultrasound quality evaluation framework with two ultrasound-native metrics: TinyUSFM-uLPIPS for FR perceptual assessment and TinyUSFM-NRQ for NR quality scoring.
 Using a shared TinyUSFM feature space, the framework provides a modality-aligned alternative to pixel-fidelity metrics, natural-image perceptual metrics, and generic quality control baselines for ultrasound reconstruction and generative imaging.
-Future work will explore extending the framework to other ultrasound foundation models and diverse medical imaging modalities.
+Future work will explore extending the framework to other ultrasound foundation models, higher-PSNR quality regimes, dynamic ultrasound, and diverse medical imaging modalities.
+The proposed metrics inherit the coverage and potential biases of the TinyUSFM backbone, and their reliability may be affected by rare pathologies, unseen devices, or under-represented acquisition settings.
 Overall, we believe this work provides the ultrasound community with a concrete answer to the question clinicians have always implicitly asked: Does this reconstruction show what I need to see?